Spring Term 1 2022

 Welcome back Year 2!
 We hope you all had a wonderful Christmas and had a nice break with your families.
-We are ready to take on new challenges this half term with our new topic – The Victorians.
+We are ready to take on new challenges this half term with our new topic – Kings and Queens and Castles.
 We have lots of exciting things planed for you and we hope you enjoy our learning journey this half term.

 We continue to celebrate Christmas with our beautiful white Collective Worship altar.
 This week, our statement is ‘I can listen to what you say.
 I know that I am listening to you’.
 We talked about who we must listen to our; God, our teachers and coaches, our parents and families, and our friends.
 Children demonstrated their excellent listening attitudes; looking at the speaker, sitting politely and responding to what they say.
 The class had lots of questions about how to know when God talks to them and we discussed the kinds of things God might say to us or ask us to do.